andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/strong-weak-and-unowned-sorting-out-arc-and-swift.md

 ARC _only_ applies to classes (so not structs or enums), because Automatic _Reference_ Counting applies only to _reference Types_.
 Structs & enums are _value_ Types, so ARC does not manage the memory associated with instances of those Types.

-The question that begins the discussion of our featured keywords is, &#8220;How does ARC know when an instance is &#8220;finished using&#8221; the memory it borrowed?&#8221;
+The question that begins the discussion of our featured keywords is, "How does ARC know when an instance is "finished using&#8221; the memory it borrowed?&#8221;

 <a name="strong-references" class="jump-target"></a>